 Naturally, Oliver’s demeanor brightens considerably, at least during his early period with Fagin and his pickpocket pupils.

 One of the highlights between Fagin and the youngsters is a creatively choreographed, vibrant “You’ve Got to Pick a Pocket or Two.”

-Amazingly, Corren sings it at cheetah-like speed, without missing a beat.
+With that out of the way, Corren’s Fagin deftly sings “Reviewing the Situation” at cheetah-like speed, without missing a beat.
 Meanwhile, with telling facial expressions, the actor imparts Fagin’s thoughts.